 The The Tempest quotes below are all either spoken by Stephano or refer to Stephano.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Simon & Schuster edition of The Tempest published in 2004.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Simon & Schuster edition of The Tempest published in 2004.).

 The timeline below shows where the character Stephano appears in The Tempest.
 The colored dots and icons indicate which themes are associated with that appearance.